giorgiopiatti/CIL-project/PNCF/readme.md

 # Probabilistic Neural Collaborative Filtering - Fast Geometric Ensembling (PNCF)

 ### Model description
+This model takes the pretrained weights of a PNCF base model and applies FGE to improve the overall model's performance.

 ### Files
  - `model.py` : PNCF model